Our celestial origins

 Life on earth may have benefited from the explosion of massive stars, according to Danish physicist Dr. Henrik Svensmark of the Technical University of Denmark.

 Dr. Svensmark conducted analyses that looked back through 500 million years of geological and astronomical data to determine the rate at which these explosions occurred and whether they were related to life on earth.
-His findings show that whenever there was a high chance of GCR reaching Earth, life thrived.
-"The biosphere seems to contain a reflection of the sky, in that the evolution of life mirrors the evolution of the Galaxy," said Dr. Svensmark in a statement to the press.
+His findings show that whenever there was a high chance for galactic cosmic rays to reach the earth, life thrived.
+"The biosphere seems to contain a reflection of the sky, in that the evolution of life mirrors the evolution of a galaxy," said Dr. Svensmark in a statement to the press.

 "Evidence of nearby supernovae affecting life on Earth" (DOI: 10.1111/j.1365-2966.2012.20953.x)